eic/east/docs/_content/installation.md

 There is a [post-installation step](https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/postinstall.html){:target="_blank"} that should be followed to correctly set the environment variables important for Geant4 operation.

+### The "eAST-specific" Patch

+In order to read multiple GDML files through eAST, you will need to apply a specific patch: [https://github.com/eic/east/tree/main/G4_Patches](https://github.com/eic/east/tree/main/G4_Patches){:target="_blank"}.
+The patch is safe to apply and it won't alter the default behavior of GEANT.

 ---

-# Building and Installing eAST
+## Building and Installing eAST

 Many use cases involve using the HepMC3 libraries so it is optimal to consider it a prerequisite.
 Please visit